 - Only scoop small amounts of batter (equivalent to about one and a half tablespoons) and make sure to press this firmly in the cookie scoop.
 Release the scooped batter gently to the baking tray.

-- For moist keto coconut macaroons, pay attention to your oven heating and not to allow it to get too hot.
+- For moist macaroons, pay attention to your oven heating and do not allow it to get too hot.
 If your oven tends to heat up quickly, then, by all means, use bottom element heating.
 Also, take care not to bake them for too long.

 - To give the coconut macaroons a great shape, dip your hands in cold water then shape them on the baking tray just before baking.